 - Present your recommendation on how to move forward.

 It’s critical to seek input on your performance.
-Not only does this illuminate blind spots or areas of improvement that you might not be aware of, but it also shows that you are focused on accountability and being a team player dedicated to helping the organization succeed.
+Not only does this illuminate blind spots or areas of improvement that you might not be aware of, but it also shows that you are focused on accountability and that you are a team player dedicated to helping the organization succeed.
 Soliciting constructive feedback highlights your communication skills and self-awareness in personal and professional growth.

 Showcase your leadership skills